httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 The Foo-Example HTTP header field conveys information about how much Foo the message has.

-Foo-Example is an Item Structured Header [RFCxxxx].
+Foo-Example is an Item Structured Header [RFC8941].
 Its value MUST be an Integer (Section 3.3.1 of [RFC8941]).
 Its ABNF is:

   Foo-Example = sf-integer